• Skip to primary navigation

 Ingredients

-• Konjac jelly powder Preferably choose ones with no sugar added.
+• Konnyaku Powder Preferably choose ones with no sugar added.
 The recipe works even if the packet has sugar added, but it's not so good for weight loss in that case!

 • Water, amount depends on the packet of konnyaku powder you're using- check the instructions for the required quantity but it's usually 1litre If you really need some sweetness, use coconut water which is naturally sweet- the instructions are exactly the same whichever you use.